 Early modern communities confirmed this tradition, creating skits and sketches that poked fun at local people and events.
 A popular folk theatre developed, though it was limited to the Purim season.

 Centuries later, in the expansion of the European Enlightenment, a class of intellectuals began writing secular plays in Yiddish.
-Despite criticism from traditional Jewish authorities, Yiddish theatre soon became an accepted place for communities across Europe to come together and share human stories, both comic and tragic.
+Despite criticism from traditional Jewish authorities, Yiddish theater soon became an accepted place for communities across Europe to come together and share human stories, both comic and tragic.
 Some of the important works created at this time were Serkele by Solomon Ettinger and Abraham Baer Gottlober’s Decktuch.

-Avram Goldfadn, often known as the father of Yiddish theatre, brought his troupe of actors to the United States in the late 1800s.
-At the height of Jewish immigration to the United States, Yiddish theatre in New York provided space for a newly-transplanted community to confront struggles between the old and new worlds, deal with conflicts of family values and changing power roles, and laugh and cry in its native and resonant language.
+Avram Goldfadn, often known as the father of Yiddish theater, brought his troupe of actors to the United States in the late 1800s.
+At the height of Jewish immigration to the United States, Yiddish theater in New York provided space for a newly-transplanted community to confront struggles between the old and new worlds, deal with conflicts of family values and changing power roles, and laugh and cry in its native and resonant language.
 Well-known plays included Chantzhe in Amerika, about a Jewish immigrant woman who wants to drive, and Harry Kalmanowitz’s Geburth Control (“birth control”), said to have inspired Margaret Sanger’s political positions on the matter.